 Cedar shakes are wooden shingles made from split logs.
 In the U.S., shakes are commonly made from California Redwoods, Western Cedars (brown in color), or Atlantic White Cedars.
-Many Baltimore County residents prefer cedar shake roofing because of its rustic and timeless colonial appeal.
+Many Howard County residents prefer cedar shake roofing because of its rustic and timeless colonial appeal.
 Shake roofing is typically more expensive than fiberglass roofing, but it dramatically changes the appearance of your home.
 When cedar shakes are installed correctly, they provide lasting weather protection.
 Only the highest-grade shakes should be used for roofing.
 If you are new to roofing, it is important to find someone who knows the difference between low- and high-quality shakes.
 In some circumstances, it is appropriate for low quality shakes to be used as siding, but they should never be used for roofing.
 Cedar shake roofing typically requires some repairs during its lifetime, but these repairs tend to be quick and easy.

 EC Roofing provides quality, professional home improvement services in Howard County, MD.
 Some of our products available when choosing a new roof include: